ros-industrial/industrial_training/gh_pages/_source/demo3/Introduction-to-trajopt.md

 ### 3. Optimization Info (optional)

-These can typically be set to defaults.
-More details can be found by exploring the TrajOpt documentation
+This section of the pci can typically be set to defaults.
+In fact, when using a Tesseract planner as we will in this demo, the selections here get overwritten.
+These are the parameters that govern the SQP optimization routine.
+More details can be found by exploring the TrajOpt documentation.

 ### 4. Costs

-These are functions that you desire to be minimized, such as joint accelerations or cartesian velocities, but that you do not need the value to be driven to ~0.
-The weights of these terms will never increase.
+These are functions that you desire to be minimized, such as joint accelerations or cartesian velocities.
+The optimizer will seek to optimize the sum of the weighted costs subject to the constraints below.
+These correspond to the objective function.
+These will be discussed in more detail in 3.6.

 ### 5. Constraints

-These are the functions that are needed to be driven to ~0.
+These are the conditions that must be satisfied by the optimizer.
 Failure to satisfy these constraints will cause the weighting of these terms to increase until they are satisfied or the maximum number of iterations is reached.
+These directly correspond to optimizer constraints.
 Section 3.6 will cover the costs and contraints available.

-## Plan

-1. Use the relevant method to construct the problem

-2. Optimize

-3. View results

 ## Performance